Skip to main content

 Does a Wood-Burning Chimney Need a Liner?

-A wood-burning chimney should have a liner to ensure safety and help vent smoke and gases properly.
-This is especially important in Colorado, where wood-burning appliances are standard.
+A wood-burning chimney should have a liner to keep it safe and to vent smoke and gases the right way.
+That's especially true here in Colorado, where wood-burning appliances are common and the cold keeps them running hard all winter.

 What Happens If You Don't Have a Chimney Liner?

-Without a chimney liner, your home is at risk for carbon monoxide leaks, fires, and structural damage.
-Unlined chimneys don’t vent smoke and gases properly, which can lead to health hazards.
+Without a liner, your home is exposed to carbon monoxide leaks, fires, and structural damage.
+Unlined chimneys don't move smoke and gases out cleanly, and that turns into a health hazard for everyone in the house.
+The fix is simple compared to the risk.

 Why a Stainless Steel Chimney Liner is the Best Choice for Your Fireplace